Home > Parapsychology Study of Evidential After-Death Communications

 Blurred silhouette of male standing near calm sea against sunset sky in evening time in nature in summer evening outside

-ABOUT THE AUTHOR: Dr. Ken R. Vincent received his doctorate in Counseling Psychology from the University of Northern Colorado in 1973.
-He is currently retired from teaching Psychology and the Psychology of Religious Experience at Houston Community College.
-He is a member of the Alister Hardy Society for the Study of Spiritual Experience and the International Association of Near-Death Studies (IANDS).
-Dr. Vincent served as a founding Board member of the Christian Universalist Association and is the former webmaster of The Universalist Herald website.
+Dr. Ken R. Vincent (died 2024) received his doctorate in Counseling Psychology from the University of Northern Colorado in 1973.
+He retired from teaching Psychology and the Psychology of Religious Experience at Houston Community College.
+He was a member of the Alister Hardy Society for the Study of Spiritual Experience and the International Association of Near-Death Studies (IANDS).
+Dr. Vincent served as a founding Board member of the Christian Universalist Association and was the former webmaster of The Universalist Herald website.
 His writings all contain a strong undercurrent of Universalist thought.
 In his book The Magi: From Zoroaster to the Three Wise Men, he compares the religion of the Magi (Zoroastrianism) to Christianity and shows the parallels of Universal Restoration in both faiths.
 In Visions of God from the Near-Death Experience, the wisdom of the prophets and sages of the world’s religions is superimposed upon the accounts of modern-day near-death experiencers to illustrate the similarities between them.
 Dr. Vincent‘s book The Golden Thread: God’s Promise of Universal Salvation documents the solid support for Universal Salvation in the Bible as well as research into NDEs and Mystical / Religious / Spiritual Experiences.
 This series of articles by Dr. Vincent are reprinted in his book entitled God Is With Us: What Near-Death and Other Spiritually Transformative Experiences Teach Us About God and Afterlife.
-Correspondence regarding this article should be sent to: professorvincent@yahoo.com.

 ABSTRACT: An after-death communication (ADC) is a spontaneous experience of communication with a deceased friend or family member.
 This study examines 1667 cases on the After-Death Communication Research Foundation website (ADCRF.org).
 A total of 336 (20.1%) were found to be evidential.
 The three main categories of evidential ADCs and previous research are discussed.